SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

      1. Sage/Seer/Mystic
          * Utility class
-         * No good ideas yet
+         * No good ideas yet...
+         * Maybe an orb that can be moved around with an ability.
+Might deal damage if it passes through an enemy.
+Abilities to trigger buff/debuff around orb.
+Thoughts?

 1. Thief
    * Speedy class that can use any weapons except minion